 The committee reviewed the levels of fraud and theft reported and detected, and the arrangements in place to prevent, minimise and detect fraud and bribery.
-We continue to seek assurance of the actions being taken to fully meet the standards under the NHS Counter Fraud Authority Self-Review Tool.
+We continue to seek assurance of the actions being taken to fully meet the Government functional standard 013-Counter Fraud.